This section contains the Closeout Report Tutorial. The tutorial is intended for AFG grantees to assist them in submitting their closeout report.

 Checks Summary Screen

-Click on "Create" under the Action column to enter or update the details of the check or checks you'll need to send.
+In the event that you owe funds greater than $100 back to the Program, click on "Create" under the Action column to enter or update the details of the check or checks you'll need to send.
 If you need to modify the check amount, click the "Go Back" button and update your closeout report.

 When you're finished, click "Save and Continue" to view the Check Details screen.

 View the Check Details form you'll need to send in with your check.
 Verify that the information is correct, and click "Print Check Details" to print the form.
+Prior to mailing your check, please include your grant number in the memo line.

 Completing Return Funds